monodot/sandwich-shop/original/README.md

 - Displays a sandwich order form and shows all the recent orders and their status.
 - A bean _processes_ each order, enriching it with some information
-- JAX-RS provides the endpoints to the application (create a new order; view orders list)
+- JAX-RS provides the endpoints to the application (create a new order; view orders list) - see `OrdersWebService`
+-

 ## To deploy

-Download and extract the Wildfly distribution.
+Download and extract the Wildfly (or JBoss EAP) distribution.
 Then go into the installation directory and run Wildfly with the "full" profile (enables messaging and other features):

 ```
 cd $WILDFLY_HOME/bin